lombardpress/lombardpress-schema/docs/diplomatic/index.md

 ## Description

-The situation where the editor has difficulties reading the text, it might either be caused by a physical damage to the manuscript or to the eidtor's inability to interpret the text although it is perfectly visible on the page.
-The difference between those two situations is indicated with the `@reason` tag.
+The situation where the editor has difficulties reading the text might be caused by a physical damage to the manuscript or by the editor's inability to interpret the text although it is perfectly visible on the page.
+The difference between those two situations is indicated with the `@reason` tag added to the `unclear` element.

 If the editor has a suggestion for a reading, the `unclear` element is used, otherwise the `gap` is used.